 - 1. Uses not Listed.
 The Zoning Administrator will determine in writing the required parking and loading facilities for uses not specifically listed in Table 7.06.02-1 above pursuant to Section 7.06.08 and Section 10.16.
 Such determinations by the Zoning Administrator are appealable to the Board of Zoning Appeals. - 2.
 Expansions and Changes in Use.
 For expansions or changes in use, prior to the issuance of a Zoning Permit or Certificate of Occupancy, the Zoning Administrator will determine in writing, based on information submitted by the applicant, the impact of the proposed change on the parking requirement for the building, and the adequacy of the parking provided. - 3.
 Business Vehicles.
 In addition to the requirements in Table 7.06.02-1 above, 1 off-street parking space is required for each business vehicle that is directly associated with permitted and Special Exception uses and is parked on the premises during normal business hours.
-Required loading spaces may be credited as part of the total space needed for business vehicles. - C. Reduced Parking Ratios.
+Required loading spaces may be credited as part of the total space needed for business vehicles.

+- C. Reduced Parking Ratios.
 In accordance with Section 7.06.02.C., the parking ratios provided in Table 7.06.02-1 may be reduced.
-The reductions of Section 7.06.02.C. are not subject to Section 7.06.08, except to exceed the specified limits or to exceed a cumulative reduction of 35%.
-The reduction of Section 7.06.02.C.1. is not subject to this cumulative limitation.
+The reductions of Section 7.06.02.C. are not subject to Section 7.06.08, except to exceed the specified limits or to exceed a cumulative reduction of 35% or an average aggregate of 1.2 parking spaces per dwelling unit.
 Additional parking reductions may be provided pursuant to Section 7.06.08. - 1.
 Attainable Housing.
-Parking ratios for dwelling units provided pursuant to Chapter 9: Attainable Housing are reduced when in conformance with Section 7.06.02.C.1.
-These reductions apply to all of the dwelling units provided pursuant to Chapter 9 or meeting the definitions of Affordable Dwelling Unit (ADU), Unmet Housing Needs Unit (UHNU), and Affordable Housing Unit (AHU). - a.
-Reductions are determined by units at varying Area Median Income (AMI) levels. - b.
-Parking may be reduced at 10%, 30%, or 50% depending on dwelling unit income restrictions. - 1.
-10% Reduction: Dwelling units affordable at or below 60% AMI. - 2.
-30% Reduction: Dwelling units affordable at or below 50% AMI.

-- 3. 50% Reduction: Dwelling units affordable at or below 30% AMI. - c.
-The Site Plan must show the number of attainable dwelling units with AMI levels. - d.
+Parking ratios for dwelling units provided pursuant to Chapter 9: Attainable Housing are reduced by 15%.
 Parking for attainable rental units must be included in the rental price. - 2.
 Structured Parking.
-Parking requirements are reduced for providing parking in an above-grade or below-grade parking structure. - a.
+Parking requirements are reduced for providing parking in an above-grade or belowgrade parking structure. - a.
 Above-grade.
 For every 100 spaces placed in an above-grade parking structure, a 5% reduction in required parking spaces is applied. - b.
 Below-grade.
 For every 100 spaces placed in a below-grade parking structure a 10% reduction in required parking spaces is applied. - 3.
 Age-Restricted Housing.
 Developments providing age-restricted dwelling units in accordance with Code of Virginia § 36-96.7 will receive a 5% parking reduction for each 50 required parking spaces. - 4.
 Alternative Transportation.
 Required parking may be reduced by up to 35% through any combination of the following: - a.
 Transit.
-Parking will be reduced based on proximity to transit in accordance with Table 7.06.02-2.
+A reduction of up to 25% of required parking is granted based on proximity to transit in accordance with Table 7.06.02-2.

-Table 7.06.02-2 Reduced Parking for Proximity to Transit
+Table 7.06.02-2.
+Reduced Parking for Proximity to Transit

-Distance Bus Stop Metrorail Station
+Distance Bus Stop 1 Metrorail Station 2

-1/2 mile 5% reduction 10% reduction
+1/2 mile no reduction 10% reduction

-1/4 mile 10% reduction 20% reduction
+1/4 mile 5% reduction 20% reduction

-1/8 mile 20% reduction 25% reduction
+1/8 mile 10% reduction 25% reduction

-ABLE NOTES:

-Must be a regularly scheduled Loudoun County bus stop.
+1Must be a regularly scheduled Loudoun County bus stop.
 Not applicable to single family dwellings.

-Distance is measured from the outer edge of the Metrorail station, including associated parking areas.
+2Distance is measured from the outer edge of the Metrorail station, including associated parking areas and in accordance with Section 7.06.11.D.

 - b.
-Carpooling/Vanpooling.
-A reduction of up to 20% of required parking is granted for any building or group of buildings with a single use or mix of uses exceeding 50,000 square feet gross floor area that institutes and maintains a carpool or vanpool program. - c.
-Shuttle Service.
-A reduction of up to 10% of required parking is granted for any use that provides and maintains a regular shuttle service. - d.
 Long Term Bicycle Parking.
-A reduction of 1 parking space per 2 long-term bicycle parking spaces is granted for any use that provides and maintains long-term bicycle parking pursuant to Section 7.06.03. - e.
+A reduction of 1 parking space per 2 long-term bicycle parking spaces is granted for any use that provides and maintains long-term bicycle parking pursuant to Section 7.06.03. - c.
 Car-Share Parking.
 Reduced parking is granted for any use that provides car-share parking, pursuant to Section 7.06.06, as follows: - 1.
 Nonresidential.
 A reduction of 3 parking spaces per 1 car-share space for nonresidential uses. - 2.
 Residential.
 A reduction of 2 parking spaces per 1 car-share space for residential uses.